Transloadit currently does not have any open vacancies but we're always looking for talented and

 However, if you already know beforehand that you are someone who thrives by having clear boundaries, targets, deadlines and face-to-face contact (which is totally valid), Transloadit may not be the right choice for you.
 If we continuously find ourselves 'managing' you, we'll let you know, and ultimately, we'll have to part ways, as that is just not the type of company that we can, nor want to be.

-Lastly, we are relaxed about pretty much everything, so long as you contribute and communicate.
+We are relaxed about pretty much everything, so long as you contribute and communicate.
 The one thing, however, we try not to compromise on is our weekly team call on Monday.
 Besides that, whether you're going out swimming or booked a last-minute getaway – just let us know when you know, and enjoy!

 We want Transloadit to breathe a welcoming atmosphere.
 That is why we keep a close watch on any of these unacceptable forms of behavior, adapted from the Contributor Covenant 1.2.0: